mercurius-js/mercurius/docs/faq.md

 # FAQ

-This page answers common asked questions about Mercurius.
+This page answers commonly asked questions about Mercurius.

-## Disable Graphql instrospection
+## Disable Graphql introspection
-To disable Graphql instrospection you can use `NoSchemaIntrospectionCustomRule` from graphql, we have an example on "example/disable-instrospection.js", using this approach:
+To disable Graphql introspection you can use `NoSchemaIntrospectionCustomRule` from graphql.
+We have an example on "example/disable-instrospection.js", using this approach:

 ```js
 import { NoSchemaIntrospectionCustomRule } from 'graphql';